weskdavis/FOSSmarks/README.md

 **Getting started**

 FOSSmarks is a project of the FOSSmarks special interest group of the Free Software Foundation's Legal Network.

 [Contact us](mailto:pamela@chesteklegal.com) if you have suggestions or would like to become a member of the special interest group.

 Thank you to the [Free Software Foundation Europe](https://fsfe.org/index.en.html) for hosting this site.

 **Contributing**

 Contributions are accepted!
-More to come regarding the process.

 **License**